-This post was most recently updated on November 20th, 2020.Reading Time: 5 minutes.
+This post was most recently updated on February 21st, 2021.4 min read.

 Recently, I needed to find a way to import data from an old Excel-file to a custom-coded system that could import CSV files.
 However, the data was fairly non-sanitized – containing commas, semicolons and other weird characters.
 I could define the delimiter used in the imported data – however, that would be useless if I wasn’t also able to define it in the export.

 With Excel, it’s not that simple, though.
 Excel, just like other Microsoft Office applications loves trying its best to respect the regional & localization settings of the machine it’s running on – most often to frustrating results.